 Jewish Quarter -

 Prague long had a large Jewish community and Josefov was the city’s Jewish quarter.
 At the turn of the twentieth century the quarter was almost completed rebuilt to change old winding streets into modern thoroughfares modelled on other big European cities.
-The Nazis removed most of the remaining Jewish population and all that remains of the Jewish quarter today are six synagogues, the Old Jewish Town Hall, and the layered tombstones of the Old Jewish Cemetery.
+The Nazis removed most of the remaining Jewish population and what remains of the Jewish quarter today are six synagogues, the Old Jewish Town Hall, and the layered tombstones of the Old Jewish Cemetery.

 Wenceslas Square -